adeelahmed2005goolecompk-cmyk/Python-Notes-From-Bsics-to-advance/README.md

 destroyAllWindows() closes windows**

-# Conclusion:

 ***This program demonstrates how bitwise operations work on binary images.
 These operations are essential in computer vision for masking, ROI extraction, object segmentation, and image blending***

-# THIS IS THE FULL CODE:

 ```Python Code: